artefactual/atom-docs/admin-manual/installation/upgrading.rst

    If you are on an earlier release of ICA-AtoM (older than 1.1), please upgrade to the latest ICA-AtoM release before following these instructions.
+   Please see `Upgrading from ICA-AtoM 1.0.x <https://wiki.accesstomemory.org/Community/Community_resources/Documentation/Upgrading_from_ICA-AtoM_1.0.x>`_ on the AtoM wiki.

 While we have tried to make this document usable by readers with a broad range of technical knowledge, it may be too complex if you have no previous